Rising-sophomore will compete for the women's basketball program

-WBB vs. TEMPLE Photos by Thom Kendall '93
+WBB vs. RICHMOND Photos by Thom Kendall '93

-WBB vs. LASALLE Photos by Thom Kendall '93
+WBB VS. FORDHAM Photos by Thom Kendall '93

-WBB vs. GW Photos by Thom Kendall '93
+WBB vs. BU Photos by Thom Kendall '93

-WBB vs. DARTMOUTH Photos by Thom Kendall '93
+WBB vs. RUTGERS Photos by Thom Kendall '93

-Sharon Dawley, the former women's basketball coach at the University of Vermont, was named as the 10th head coach in the history of the University of Massachusetts women's basketball program on April 6, 2010, and begins her third season at the helm for the Minutewomen in 2012-13.
+Sharon Dawley was named as the 10th head coach in the history of the University of Massachusetts women's basketball program on April 6, 2010, and begins her fifth season at the helm for the Minutewomen in 2013-14.

-In her first season in Amherst, Dawley coached her squad to one of the best three point shooting percentages in the country, highlighted by Cerie Mosgrove who led the nation with 49.7% clip from beyond the arc.
-Mosgrove, one of several Minutewomen who enjoyed career years under Dawley's guidance in 2010-11, went on to win the National Women's 3-Point Shooting Championship at the men's Final Four in Houston, Texas.
+In her first season in Amherst, Dawley coached her squad to one of the best three point shooting percentages in the country, highlighted by Cerie Mosgrove, who led the nation with 49.7 percent clip from beyond the arc.
+Mosgrove, one of several Minutewomen who enjoyed career years under Dawley's guidance in 2010-11, went on to win the National Women's Three-Point Shooting Championship at the men's Final Four in Houston, Texas.

-Dawley came to UMass after a highly successful tenure with the Catamounts that included two consecutive America East titles (2008-09 and 2009-10) and three straight postseason berths.
-In seven seasons at Vermont, Dawley posted a mark of 128-86 (.598) and holds a career record of 280-192 (.593) through 18 seasons as a head coach.
+Dawley came to UMass after a highly successful tenure with the Catamounts that included two consecutive America East Championships (2008-09 and 2009-10) and three straight postseason berths.
+In seven seasons at Vermont, Dawley posted a mark of 128-86 (.598) and holds a career record of 287-245 (.539) through 20 seasons as a head coach.
 She became the winningest coach in Vermont women's basketball history when the Catamounts upset No. 7-seed Wisconsin in the opening round of the NCAA Tournament on March, 21, 2010, the program's first NCAA tournament victory.

 Dawley earned her 100th career win at Vermont with a 66-56 victory over Hartford in the semifinals of the 2009 America East Championship as UVM went on to capture its first conference title since 2000.
 The Catamounts made their first NCAA Tournament appearance in nine years where the squad fell to eventual national champion Connecticut.